bbarker505/Cps-climSuit-modeling/README.md

 11/2/2021: Last updates before first manuscript submission
 4/15/2022: Completed manuscript revisions; major updates to repository
-5/19/2022: Final updates to repository upong re-submitting a revised manuscript
+5/19/2022: Final updates to repository upong re-submitting a revised manuscript 5/31/2022: Final udpates (again) prior to submitting this repository to Zenodo for permanent archiving

 ## References
 Barker, B. S., L. Coop, and C. Hong.
 2022.
 Potential distribution of invasive boxwood blight pathogen (*Calonectria pseudonaviculata*) as predicted by process-based and correlative models. *Biology* In Press.